pyocd/pyOCD/docs/options.md

 <td>bool</td>
 <td>True</td>
 <td>
-When this option is True, the GDB server, probe server, semihosting telnet, and raw SWV server are only served on localhost, making them inaccessible across the network.
+When this option is True, the GDB server, probe server, stdio server, rtt server, and raw SWV server are only served on localhost, making them inaccessible across the network.
 Set to False to enable connecting to these ports from any machine on the network.
 </td></tr>